Vitamin D and Sleep: End Sleeplessness by Increasing Your Vitamin D Levels

 - Help our bones to assimilate the calcium we consume–without vitamin D and K2, calcium can calcify arteriesRegulates the expression of several hundred different genes–meaning that vitamin D is responsible for certain genes “turning on and off”

 Suffice it to say, vitamin D is responsible for dozens of critical processes throughout the human body.
-This is one of the reasons why having a vitamin D deficiency – which is increasingly common in our increasingly-indoor society – can lead to all kinds of physical conditions or disorders, including seasonal affective disorder, depression, irritable bowel disease, and even sleep disorders.
+This is one of the reasons why having a vitamin D deficiency – which is increasingly common in our increasingly-indoor society – can lead to all kinds of physical conditions or disorders, including seasonal affective disorder, depression, and even sleep disorders.

 How Does Vitamin D Affect Sleep?